WebReflection/linkedom/README.md

 ### Why is this better?

-Moving *N* nodes from a container, either *Element* or *Fragment*, requires these steps:
+Moving *N* nodes from a container, being it either an *Element* or a *Fragment*, requires the following steps:

   * update the first *left* link of the moved segment
   * update the last *right* link of the moved segment
   * connect the *left* side, if any, of the moved node at the beginning of the segment, with the *right* side, if any, of the node at the end of such segment
   * update the *parentNode* of the segment to either *null*, or the new *parentNode*

-As result, no array operations, no memory operations, everything is kept in sync by updating a few properties, so that removing `3714` sparse `<div>` elements, in a *12M* document, takes as little as *3ms*, while appending a whole fragment takes close to *0ms*.
+As result, there are no array operations, and no memory operations, and everything is kept in sync by updating a few properties, so that removing `3714` sparse `<div>` elements in a *12M* document, as example, takes as little as *3ms*, while appending a whole fragment takes close to *0ms*.

+Try `npm run benchmark:html` to see it yourself.

-This structure also allows developers to avoid issues such as "*Maximum call stack size exceeded*" or "*JavaScript heap out of memory*" crashes, thanks to its reduced usage of memory, zero stacks involved, hence scaling better from small, to very big, documents.
+This structure also allows programs to avoid issues such as "*Maximum call stack size exceeded*" <sup><sub>(basicHTML)</sub></sup>, or "*JavaScript heap out of memory*" crashes <sup><sub>(JSDOM)</sub></sup>, thanks to its reduced usage of memory and zero stacks involved, hence scaling better from small to very big documents.

 ### Are *childNodes* and *children* always computed?